-Could you talk about some of the lessons you have learned and how you plan to apply them at Betterview?
+What are some of the lessons you have learned in your previous roles and how you plan to apply them at Betterview?

 A long time ago, I learned that you need to look at each insurance company as an individual organism.
 Each company has its own unique needs, culture and ways of conducting business.
 With this in mind, I have learned that patience is crucial because carriers have to balance maintaining current systems so they can conduct business on a daily basis, while also trying to allocate resources towards innovation.